Welcome to our 3-minute guide to diagnosing faults that cause a boiler not to ignite.

 If you want a generic overview of potential faults before investigating individual parts, we’ve created a guide to the most common heating and boiler problems here.

 If you’re having problems with your boiler not igniting, always consult an expert.
-You can get in touch with Gas Safe engineers to fix your old boiler, or offer a quote for a replacement here.
+You can get in touch with Gas Safe engineers to fix your old boiler, or simply replace your boiler with a brand new Worcester Bosch from £1,795 here.

 And, if you still have questions…